ABOUT ENGINES

 RUDOLF DIESEL (1858-1913)

-Rudolf Diesel is described by some, as a bit of a child prodigy, as he already received a medal at the age of 12 for drawing fine technical drawings at school.
+Rudolf Diesel is described by some, as a bit of a prodigy, as he already received a medal at the age of 12 for drawing fine technical drawings at school.

 In 1873 he was admitted to the industrial school and graduated two years later with the highest grades ever achieved.